NSFin/Personal-Finance-SDG/README.md

 ## Objective

-We hope that this page will be a resource hub for any material our Velocity peers come accross or create that they deem valuable and shareable
+This page will be a resource hub for any material our Velocity peers come accross or create that they deem valuable and shareable

 ## Usage